zuplo/docs/docs/articles/local-development-alpha.md

 ### Updating the Zuplo CLI

-During the alpha release, we will be updating the Zuplo CLI frequently.
+During the preview release, we will be updating the Zuplo CLI frequently.
 To update, please run

 ```bash